anyatokar/mfte-seattle/README.md

 Create React App uses Jest as its test runner for unit testing.

 For additional information regarding regarding database design and system architecture, see the [design documentation](./DESIGN.md).

+### Usage

+Users can search and filter for apartments that fit their criteria (such as number of bedrooms, neighborhood, and building name).
+They can create a free login to keep a short list of properties, view a personalized map, and add notes.

 ## Run App Locally